 Family FUNDay: Our Presidents

 Crane House & Historic YWCA, Montclair

-Using hands on activities and crafts, children can learn about past presidents.
+Using hands on activities and crafts, children can learn about past presidents at this drop off event.
 From the scavenger hunt to weaving demonstrations to the Rules of Civility by the hearth, there will be plenty for families to enjoy as well as learn.